grid-line

 Microsoft also released a Bing chatbot that utilizes OpenAI’s technology.

-This type of natural-language technology has the potential to revolutionize business operations.
+While still early, LLMs have the potential to revolutionize business operations.

 For instance, customer service reps could use it to respond to customer inquiries in seconds.